Stability of topologically protected slow light against disorder: Comparison to full model of Chern insulator on a lattice

-\textit{Comparison to full model of Chern insulator on a lattice}.
 Above, we used a continuum description of the multiply-winded chiral edge state in order to calculate the effect of disorder on the velocity renormalization, and hence the wavepacket breakup time.
 Here, we use second-order perturbation theory to compute the velocity renormalization using a full lattice model of a Chern insulator, for small disorder $w\ll \Delta_n$, in order to compare with numerical results.
 According to second-order perturbation theory, the eigenenergies are: